doctorfree/lazyman.dev/_tabs/install.md

 - `zypper` on SUSE Linux

-Alternately, command line options exist to direct `lazyman` to install Neovim, dependencies and tools using [Homebrew](https://brew.sh) or to skip the Neovim installation altogether.
+Alternately, command line options exist to direct `lazyman` to install Neovim, dependencies and tools using [Homebrew](https://brew.sh){:target="_blank"}{:rel="noopener noreferrer"}
+or to skip the Neovim installation altogether.
 If no supported native package manager is found then Homebrew is used.
 Homebrew is always used on macOS.

 To install Neovim, dependencies, and tools using Homebrew rather than the native package manger, invoke `lazyman` with the `-h` option when initializing: